ember-learn/guides-source/guides/release/components-update/introducing-components.md

       username.hbs
 ```

-These two file paths are equivalent, so you wouldn't need to update the usage of
-the component anywhere.
-Components can be nested in multiple sub folders this
-way, allowing you to organize them as you see fit.
+These two file paths are equivalent, so you can refactor a component into a directory without changing all of the tags that refer to it.
+Components can be nested in multiple sub folders this way, allowing you to organize them as you see fit.

 ## Summary

-We've taken a big HTML file and broken it up into _components_ to make it
-easier to understand and maintain.
+We've taken a big HTML file and broken it up into _components_ to make the content easier to understand and maintain.

-A component is a chunk of HTML that can be included in another component using
-HTML tag syntax.
+A _component_ is a chunk of HTML that can be included in another component using HTML tag syntax.